 Substitutes in the Seniors Section must be 60 years of age or over.

 Late Start: If a team is not ready to play at the hour designated for the game, one end shall be counted and one point awarded to the team present and ready to play, for each full period of ten (10) minutes it is kept waiting.
 The non-offending team shall have the last rock advantage in the end when play commences.
 If the waiting period exceeds thirty (30) minutes, the win will be awarded by default to the team present.

 In the case of a default for any reason the opposing team is granted the win

 Coin Toss: All team will flip at the start of each draw and the winner of the coin toss will have the choice of last or first rock.
 Rock colours will be pre-determined.

-Any decisions rendered by the Draw Chairperson with respect to the Bonspiel, including delays due to bad weather, shall be considered final.
+Any decisions rendered by the Chief Umpire with respect to the Bonspiel, including delays due to bad weather, shall be considered final.